tomasz-m/FilterSpinner/README.md

                 }
             });

-VERSION 2 - use for longer running filtering
+VERSION 2 - use for longer running filterings

             superSpinner.setCallbackFilterListener(new SuperSpinner.CallbackFilterListener() {
                 @Override